 My friend Julie is the best for knowing where fun activities for kids are.
 When we were kids, her mom knew all the cool spots, & we'd join her & her family on so many fun adventures.
-Now, Julie's daughter S is like a big sister to you, & knew Julie would have some fun ideas for where to get you girls together.
+Now, Julie's daughter S is like a big sister to you, & Julie always has fun ideas for where to get you girls together.
 When Julie mentioned ice skating, alarms went off in my head.
 I pictured ice blades & hard ice & injuries & blood.
 Instead of suggesting we just hag out at home where no one will probably die, I took a deep breath & said "sure, why not?"

 It actually wasn't so bad.
 In fact, it was wicked fun.
 Little S was able to skate on her own without a crate her very first time skating!
 You tried to skate on your own, but you felt much better when you held onto something (preferably me).
 I stumbled along, trying to skate & take pictures & hold you up all at the same time.
 I was just happy to have never fallen on top of you.
 And Julie?
 While she says she hasn't gone skating since her mom had the great idea to take us all when we were kids, there she was easily skating backwards.
 Ha!